ColemanAlexander/Magicblade/README.md

 - C#
 - (Add other technologies as you implement them)

+## Motivation
+The combat in Slay the Spire is so simple yet enthralling that I want to implement it myself but bring it to a different genre.
+I find myself spending countless hours of free time in that game so the formula seems great.
+Medieval Europe brings an element of war, witches, wizards, tyranny, rebellion and all that jazz into a melting pot of card based combat.

 ## Current Features
 - Turn-based combat system
 - Card Types: